keu/docs/astro/create-cluster.md

 - Your preferred node instance type
 - Your preferred max node count

 If you don't specify configuration preferences, Astronomer support creates a cluster with two `m5.xlarge` nodes and a maximum node count of 20 in `us-east-1`.
+If you're using Virtual Private Cloud (VPC) peering, a CIDR block (RFC 1918 IP Space) with the default CIDR range `172.20.0.0/19` is implemented.
 For information on all supported regions, configurations, and defaults, see [Resources required for Astro on AWS](resource-reference-aws.md).

 #### Additional setup for AWS regions that are disabled by default